earths-urge-to-compute/book/README.md

 ## Contributing Content

+All material in this repo is Copyright 2018 or later by Dean Thompson, available for distribution and reuse as defined in [LICENSE.txt](./LICENSE.txt).

 The initial author, Dean Thompson, will welcome contributions once some initial scaffolding is in place to set a direction.
 That said, Dean intends to gently assert creative control for the life of the project, to maintain a consistent